ELLEN FRIDLAND

 About Me

-I am a philosopher of mind and cognitive science, specializing in theories of skill and practical, embodied intelligence.
+I am a philosopher of mind, psychology, and cognitive science.
+I specialize in empirically-informed theories of skill, know-how and emotion.

 King's College London